 1. How do I know if my roof needs to be replaced?

-Signs that indicate you need a new roof include visible sagging, cracked or missing tiles, leaks, water damage inside your home, or excessive moss and mould growth.
+Signs indicating the need for a new roof include visible sagging, cracked or missing tiles, leaks, water damage inside your home, or excessive moss and mould growth.

 2. How long does a re-roofing project take?

 The duration depends on the size of the roof and weather conditions.
-On average, re-roofing full replacement of a standard residential home takes 3 to 5 days, but delays due to weather or material availability can extend the timeline.
+On average, re-roofing a standard residential home takes 3 to 5 days, but delays due to weather or material availability can extend the timeline.

 3. How much does re-roofing cost in Australia?

-Re-roofing costs vary based on the materials used and the complexity of the job.
-Expect to pay anywhere between $80 to $150 per square metre old roof has, with metal roofing generally being more affordable than tiles.
+Re-roofing costs vary based on the materials used, such as roof tiles, and the complexity of the job.
+Expect to pay anywhere between $80 to $150 per square metre, with metal roofing generally being more affordable than tiles.

 4. Can I live in my home during a re-roofing project?